-Use this zombie debt letter to send to collection agency.
+Send this zombie debt letter to collection agency.

 If a collection agency is coming after you for debt that is outside of the statute of limitations, it is called Zombie Debt.
 This letter is a triple whammy - not only does it tell the collection agency to get lost because the debt is outside of the statute of limitations, but is also requests a cease and desist under the FDCPA and also requests an investigation under the FCRA.